About the Project

 The next stage of the STAG process is the ‘Initial Appraisal’, which is currently under way.
 This will see the potential interventions being explored in more detail by qualitatively assessing them against the five STAG criteria of Environments, Economy, Safety, Integration and Accessibility/Social Inclusion.
 The appraisal will also consider the options in the context of Feasibility, Affordability and Public Acceptability.

 The potential interventions are available to view at the Proposals – Give your Feedback page.
-The consultation on the potential interventions has now finished and we are currently processing all feedback.
+The consultation on the potential interventions has now finished and all feedback received has helped to inform the Draft Initial Appraisal (Preliminary Options Appraisal) report.

 For any queries, please contact: firstname.lastname@example.org